 I felt a lack, a deep void within and desperate desire to be authentic yet no real idea at the time what an authentic life was for me.
 My soul was as dry as the cracked desert and my creative life non-existent.
 I was sick and tired of being sick and tired!!!!

 What started out as a simple game, became a life changer for me.
 An absolute life changer!
-The more and more I listened to myself, the more and more I became aware of what truly offended or pleased my soul and where I or others in my life were not being authentic.
+The more that I listened to myself, the more I became aware of what truly offended or pleased my soul.

 My intuition was finally working in tandem with my intelligence and between the two; I slowly stripped away layer after layer of social conditioning, expectations of others, the fears that prevented me from being true to myself and the desire to be authentic.